Third Light will shortly be releasing a brand new product, called Chorus.

 Introducing Chorus – rethinking traditional DAM

 The most obvious and important change we've made is to optimize our user experience with an entirely new, state-of-the-art interface.
 Chorus provides a beautiful, easy to understand user interface (UI) with retina-quality images and exacting attention to detail.
-The product comes with drag-and-drop features and tablet optimizations, so it's perfectly usable on PCs, Macs and mobile devices such as iPads.
+The product comes with drag-and-drop features and iOS tablet optimizations, so it's perfectly usable on PCs, Macs and iPads.

 Tip: We've included screenshots here, and if you click them you'll get the full, high-resolution screenshots of our current development version.